w33ble/graphql-pluck-action/README.md

 ## Outputs

+### `filedir`

+The directory to the file where the plucked schemas were written

 ### `filepath`

-The path to the file containing the GraphQL schema.
+The path to the file where the plucked schemas were written

 ## Example usage